ericmitt/IotPnp/SenseHat/SenseHat_Tuto.md

     scp -r * pi@10.0.0.137:/home/pi/sensethermostat
     ```
 1. On your Pi, open a Terminal
-1. Navigate to the publish folder and run via:
+1. Navigate to the publish folder and run the code via:
 1. ```dotnetcli
    ./SenseThermostat
    ```
+Voila! your device is connected and send real sensor data to the Hub...

 ## Running the SenseHatPnp sample
-Follow the same steps as above but with SenseHatPnP as the by default project:
+Follow the same steps as above but with SenseHatPnP as the default project:
-1. set the target runtime to : Linux-arm
+1. set the target runtime to : **Linux-arm**
 1. set the deployemnt mode to : self contained (in case the .net core is not installed on the Pi)
     ![as seen in this picture](./Media/cnfg_Publish.jpg    )
 1. copy the publish folder on your Pi